Oswaldo Cabrera: Career

+New York Yankees

 Minor leagues

 Cabrera signed with the New York Yankees as a free agent in 2015, when he was 16 years old.
 He received a signing bonus of $100,000.
 Cabrera began his professional career in the Dominican Summer League and was promoted to the Gulf Coast League and to the Pulaski Yankees of the Rookie-level Appalachian League during the 2016 season.
 He played for the Charleston RiverDogs of the Single-A South Atlantic League and Staten Island Yankees of the Single-A Short Season New York-Penn League in 2017.
 He stayed with Charleston in 2018 before playing for the Tampa Tarpons of the Single-A Advanced Florida State League in 2019.

 After the 2020 season was cancelled, Cabrera resumed his career with the Somerset Patriots of Double-A Northeast in 2021; he led the league in hits and runs batted in (RBIs), and was named the league's most valuable player.
 The Yankees added him to their 40-man roster, protecting him from being eligible to be selected in the Rule 5 draft, after the season.
 The Yankees optioned Cabrera to the Scranton/Wilkes-Barre RailRiders for the start of the 2022 season.